LuscanoDev/MicroBash/README.md

 # MicroBash
-A easier way to use MicroPython devices
+An easier way to use MicroPython devices

 ![](/imgs/img1.png)